North Korea says it's still willing to meet after Trump cancels summit

 "If and when Kim Jong Un chooses to engage in constructive dialogue and actions, I am waiting," he said at the White House after the letter was released.

-Trump canceled the talks just hours after North Korea detonated explosives at its Punggye-ri nuclear test site in the country's north.
-International journalists, including a crew from CNN, watched as a series of explosions appear to destroy three of four tunnels at the site.
+Trump axed the talks just hours after North Korea detonated explosives at its Punggye-ri nuclear test site in the country's north.
+International journalists, including a crew from CNN, watched as a series of explosions appeared to destroy three of four tunnels at the site.

 In the comments published on KCNA Friday, foreign ministry official Kim Kye Gwan said the "disgraceful" state of relations between the two countries showed how badly the summit was needed.

 "Our Chairman said if he meets President Trump, he could have a good start and made every effort to prepare for this," Kim said.
-He said the US administration's "unilateral cancellation" of the summit was making Pyongyang "think again" about its recent efforts and "this path that we newly chose is right."
+He said the US administration's "unilateral cancellation" of the summit was making Pyongyang "think again" about its recent efforts and whether "this path that we newly chose is right."

 "Our goal and will to do everything for peace and stability of the Korean Peninsula and the mankind remains unchanged, and we are willing to give time and opportunity to the US, always with a big and open mind," Kim said.